-I've always loved music and started songwriting at the age of 8.
-I didn't know it at the time but losing myself in music was actually a coping strategy because by that age I'd already had a number of adverse childhood experiences which I'd only come to recognise much later in life.
+I've always loved music and started songwriting at the age of eight.
+I didn't know it at the time but losing myself in music was actually a coping mechanism because by that age I'd already had a number of adverse childhood experiences which I'd only come to recognise much later in life.

 I also lost myself in books.
 Non-fiction was my thing, and I found quotes would jump out at me so I started writing them down and collecting them.

 So it seemed like a natural progression when I eventually wrote my first song inspired by a quote.
 I'd started practising Nichiren Buddhism and when I came across a visual quote about the moon, I wrote The Moon Song.
 This is about persevering until you reach your goal, and the moon is the symbol of victory.